 - 1. Demonstrate knowledge of the fundamentals of American and European history. - 2.
 Demonstrate an understanding of the nature of history and knowledge of basic research techniques, the use of documents, and the handling of evidence, as part of a Christian worldview. - 3.
 Demonstrate analytical and critical thinking through effective communication of independent research. - 4.
 Be able to apply Christian ethics to life situations. - 5.
 Be familiar with law school pedagogy and course work.

 Student must complete a minimum of 126 hours including the major, core, and minor if required.
 Elective hours may be needed to reach 126 hours.

 6 HOURS WESTERN CIVILIZATION

-HIST-2923 Perspectives in Western Civilization and Any European history course
+Any European history course

 6 HOURS AMERICAN HISTORY